primolord/simple-loader/README.md

 Hello!
-I start learning C# and its my first program (loader)
+I start learning C# and its my first program (loader with fake injection)

 <3

+Do not judge strictly, please